Tips and examples for teaching types of irony in literature

 10. Explore examples in Poe’s The Cask of Amontillado

-Situational irony can be funny, but it can also be tense.
+Situational irony involves being funny, but it can also be tense.
 Edgar Allan Poe is a master of all kinds of these literary techniques, including situational.
 You can use Flocabulary’s lesson on The Cask of Amontillado to see why.
 In this tale, there’s a character named Fortunato, meaning “good fortune.”
 However, he proves not to be lucky at all!
 He’s dressed as a jester but is not in for a celebratory evening.
 Students will follow the plot points and learn how Poe used irony and suspense to build a macabre mood.

 Start teaching English Language Arts with Flocabulary